ushka1/manimations/README.md

 - Rook polynomials 3 - disjoint boards
 - Rook polynomials 4 - row-column removal
 <!-- - Rook polynomials 5 - highest factor calculated by usage of complement board -->

-## Animations

-Finished and rendered animations are available in the `renders/` directory.

 ## Rendering